Causes of diarrhea: Traveler's Diarrhea

-- Avoid caffeine, alcohol and dairy products.
-These types of things can actually worsen your condition.
+- Avoid caffeine, alcohol, and dairy products, as these may actually worsen your condition.

-- Try an over-the-counter anti-diarrheal, like IMODIUM A-D or IMODIUM Multi-Symptom Relief.
+- Try an over-the-counter medication for traveler’s diarrhea like IMODIUM® A-D or IMODIUM® Multi-Symptom Relief.
 Please refer to product labeling before use.

-If your symptoms persist for more than two days or get worse, consult your healthcare professional.
+If your diarrhea symptoms persist for more than two days or get worse, consult your healthcare professional.